Newzbin

 Newzbin was a British Usenet indexing website, intended to facilitate access to content on Usenet.
 The site caused controversy over its stance on copyrighted material.
 Access to the Newzbin.com website was blocked by BT and Sky in late 2011, following legal action in the UK by Hollywood film studios.
+The website was launched in 2002, and then later incorporated as a limited company in 2004 by founders Chris Elsworth, Thomas Hurst and Lee Skillen.

 The site announced that it had closed down on 28 November 2012.

 Features

 Newzbin indexed binary files that had been posted on Usenet, and offered the results through a search engine, with categories that included "Movies", "Music", "Apps" and "Books".
 The site created NZB files, which allowed the files to be downloaded with a suitable newsreader.
 NZB files are similar to torrent files, as they do not contain the file itself, but information about the location of the file to be downloaded.
 The search results could be browsed free of charge after creating a user account, but access to the NZB files was restricted to premium members who paid a subscription.